 What sets the Model S apart from every other electric car on the market is that it matches or betters its gas-powered rivals in terms of performance, technology and value while requiring little compromise in terms of driving range.
-In addition to a spacious and forward-thinking interior, the Model S can sprint from zero-to-60 mph in a Corvette-like 4.4 seconds and travel up to 265 miles on a single battery charge.
-And it accomplishes those feats while costing no more than a comparable fossil fuel-powered sedan.
+In addition to a spacious and forward-thinking interior, the Model S can sprint from zero-to-60 mph in a supercar-like 3.2 seconds and travel up to 265 miles on a single battery charge.
+And it accomplishes those feats while costing no more than a comparable fossil fuel-powered premium sedan.

 Unlike most of the somewhat dowdily-styled EVs on the road today, the Model S sports a sleek but conventional look with a coupe-like roofline similar to that of the Jaguar XF.
 Short front and rear overhangs not only give the Model S a clean, sporting look, but also allow for the maximum interior volume.
 Large 19 or 21-inch wheels sit at all four corners, giving the Model S a truly planted appearance.

-Step inside the Model S for the fist time, and you might spend a few minutes searching for a non-existent ignition button - the sedan actually turns automatically on as soon as the driver sits down.
+Step inside the Model S for the first time and you might spend a few minutes searching for a non-existent ignition button - the sedan actually turns automatically on as soon as the driver sits down.
 The dashboard is dominated by a 17-inch touchscreen display - the largest on the market - that apes the look and feel of an iPad.
 It controls everything from the navigation system to the HVAC system to the stereo, while also offering internet search capability (the car comes equipped with 3G wireless internet).

 The highly customizable system can display two functions at once (nav and internet browsing, for example) and features numerous clever touches - to open the optional panoramic sunroof, for instance, simply summon an overhead image of the car and drag the roof as far open as desired.